 We provide software for referral case management and reporting for mental health treatment services, with plans to extend to allied health.

 Our initial appointment involved developing the PHN software solution within three months including migration of health records for over five PHNs.
 Our tailored solution involved our rediCASE case management software and our rediDOCs electronic document management system.

-In addition, four Sydney-based PHNs rely on rediCASE for AOD program delivery and reporting via their appointment of Odyssey House NSW who administers community based drug rehabilitation services.
+In addition, multiple Sydney-based PHNs rely on rediCASE for AOD program delivery and reporting via their appointment of Odyssey House NSW who administers community based drug rehabilitation services.

 Our work in this area is ongoing as more health service providers look to adopt aspects of our rediCASE PHN software in their own practices for better coordination and case management.